nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 ### We can help you tackle open water swimming

-During the season, April thru September, we offer two to three coached group swim sessions per month.
+During the season, April thru September, we offer three coached group swim sessions per month.
 These sessions are available to All Access and Outdoor members, along with drop-ins.

 - - -